-If you're looking for Ansible Interview Questions, you are at right place.
+If you're looking for Ansible Interview Questions for Experienced or Freshers, you are at right place.
 There are lot of opportunities from many reputed companies in the world.
 According to research Ansible has a market share of about 4.4%.
-So, You still have opportunity to move ahead in your career in Ansible vs Puppet.
-Mindmajix offers advanced Ansible Interview Questions that helps you in cracking your interview & acquire dream career.
+So, You still have opportunity to move ahead in your career in Ansible Analytics.
+Mindmajix offers Advanced Ansible Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Ansible Analyst.

 Q. What is Ansible?